Do I Have to Go to Court for a DUI if I have a Lawyer?

 Several court proceedings typically require your physical presence, even with legal representation.
 Arraignments often demand personal appearance, where you’ll enter your plea before the judge.
 This initial hearing establishes the formal charges against you.

 Trial proceedings almost always require your attendance.
-If your case goes to trial, you must be present to hear testimony, observe evidence presentation, and receive the final verdict.
+If a case proceeds to trial, defendants are generally required to be present for testimony, evidence presentation, and court rulings.
 Your lawyer cannot substitute for your presence during these critical moments.

 Sentencing hearings mandate your appearance when receiving judgment.
-Judges want to address defendants directly when imposing penalties, whether fines, license suspension, or jail time.
+Sentencing hearings often require defendants to appear in court when penalties are imposed.
 The Department of Motor Vehicles provides state-specific information about sentencing requirements.

 Attorney Representation Without You